Frat1n/ESCALIBUR_FRAMEWORK/README.md

 ## Installation

-To use the Escalibur Exploitation Framework, clone this repository to your local machine and run the Python script `post_exploitation_framework.py`.
+To use the Escalibur Exploitation Framework, clone this repository to your local machine and run the Python script `post_exploitation_framework.py`. also change the Zap api key in the code with your actual zap api key and also change the local_ip = "127.0.0.1" in the code to your actual local ip aswell as the  port = 4444

 ## Usage